-If you have perhaps in your free time been interested in the art of embroidery and have, through a lot of time and effort, developed a skill that could even bring you some profit, you might be interested in how to start an embroidery business.
+If you have, in your free time, been interested in the art of embroidery and have, through effort, developed a skill that could even bring you some profit, you might be interested in how to start an embroidery business.

-Whether it be a home based embroidery business developing custom embroidery or an embroidery company you’re looking to develop, a few things should be kept in mind:
+Whether it be a home-based embroidery business developing custom embroidery products or an embroidery company, a few things should be kept in mind:

-First of all, to start an embroidery business, you must have embroidery skills and, if possible, own an embroidery machine to be a part of the competition.
+First of all, to start an embroidery business, you must have embroidery skills and own an embroidery machine to be a part of the competition.

 It could even be a computerized embroidery machine!
 So, the supplies needed to start an embroidery business are as follows: